9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ```
 ::::

-This definition is easy to read, so let\'s perform a few quick
+This definition is easy to read, so let's perform a few quick
-experiments to see if we\'re following our rules for functors.
+experiments to see if we're following our rules for functors.

-First, we\'ll check that identity is preserved.
-Let\'s try this first on
+First, we'll check that identity is preserved.
+Let's try this first on
 a parse that ought to fail: parsing a byte from an empty string
 (remember that `(<$>)` is `fmap`).